a7a00/Stufts/Computer Science/Notes/Hashing.md

 ### Load Factor

 The load factor is just the number of keys over the number of slots in the hash table.
 Most commercial ones are around .5-.7.
 Keep in mind that a tiny load factor doesn't even mean much.
-Even 2,500 keys in a 1,000,000 slot hash table have a 95% chance of a random collision.
+Even 2,500 keys in a 1,000,000 slot hash table have a 95% chance of a random collision

+## Piping

+Time for a break, because you guys don't know what piping is.
+We've already seen how `<` and `>` can input and output data to and from files.
+You can also use the `|` symbol to pipe the output of the program before the pipe to the program after it.

+## Back to Hashing

+So linked lists are annoying.
+What are some alternatives?
+Let's say we drop something in the first location.
+The next thing is in the third spot.
+What if there was a way that we could use the second slot as storage space?
+Turns out we can.
+Just include instructions in the `findElement()` functions to start linearly searching when the key stored with the element doesn't match the key of the element.
+(We're assuming that we store the key along with the element.).
+If we ever hit an empty element, we know it isn't in the table.

+Remember that your hash should be relatively random!
+If there's a pileup around one slot, this algorithm becomes slow and balky.

+### Expanding a Hash Table

+I missed a lot of stuff here because I was sending an email.
+Sorry.
+(Doesn't look like it matters; we're still no closer to an answer.)
+Apparently you just kludge through it with StackOverflow.

+### Deleting an Element

+Deleting an element can leave empty slots that can fool our search.
+There are a few solutions.
+The first is to mark a spot as deleted so the search doesn't stop, but we still know we can insert something there.

+A hash function with *n* elements for *n* keys is called a *minimal perfect-hash function*.

+## Cryptographic Hashing

+FINALLY!
+COOL STUFF!

+A cryptographic hash function takes an arbitrary block of data and returns a string of fixed length called the *digest*.
+Changing any part of the input changes the entire output.
+They need to meet these criteria.

+* Feasible to compute
+* Infeasible to make a message that generates a given hash
+* Infeasible to modify a message without changing a hash
+* Infeasible to make 2 messages with the same hash.

+You give a hash and a half function FOLLOWED BY THE UNENCRYPTED MESSAGE, to prove the massage's authenticity.

+Hash functions can also be slow as a security measure.
+(I'm looking at you, YikYak.)